gurmehak/ImaGenie/README.md

 [![codecov](https://codecov.io/github/UBC-MDS/ImaGenie/graph/badge.svg?token=Dd6MnDTOH7)](https://codecov.io/github/UBC-MDS/ImaGenie)
 # ImaGenie

-ImaGenie is a Python package for image augmentation and modification, providing a variety of functions to manipulate images for machine learning, computer vision, or creative purposes.
-Whether you need to flip, scale, convert to grayscale, or blur images, ImaGenie is your one-stop solution for fast and efficient image manipulation.
+`imagenie` is a Python package for image augmentation and modification, providing a variety of functions to manipulate images for machine learning, computer vision, or creative purposes.
+Whether you need to flip, scale, convert to grayscale, or blur images, `imagenie` is your one-stop solution for fast and efficient image manipulation.

 ## Features